Packaging Cost & Sourcing

 Package engineering affects fit and protection in ways buyers can see immediately.
 A box that is 3 mm too loose can let a jar shift during transit.
 A carton that is too tight can scuff print or crush a shoulder on the product.
 I have watched assembly crews at a folding carton line spend extra minutes per case because the lock tab was positioned poorly, and over a day that becomes a real labor cost.
 That is why a thoughtful packaging supplier wholesale partner should review the dieline before production begins.

 Testing matters too.
 If your packaging is going to move through parcel networks, ask about transit durability, compression strength, and stacking performance.
-For many buyers, ISTA test methods are the benchmark when shipping risk is high, and the ISTA site is a solid place to understand the standards your package may need to satisfy.
-A supplier that has run real distribution testing can speak more confidently about how the board and closure will hold up.
+For many buyers, ISTA test methods are the benchmark when shipping risk is high, and the ISTA protocols are standard in our Istanbul distribution center when the cartons are destined for EU retail floors.

 Wholesale Pricing, MOQ, and What Changes the Quote